nardib/TextAdventure/README.md

 mvn surefire-report:report
 ```

-You can then find a report in `target/site/surefire-report.html`.
+You can then find the report in `target/site/surefire-report.html`.

 #### Additional Notes